If you are arrested for DUI in California, you will face two separate legal proceedings:

 6.3.
 Driver’s license suspension for third-offense DUI

-If this is your third DUI within a ten-year period, and you are not successful at your DUI DMV hearing, the DMV will suspend your license for three years.
-You may be eligible to convert the suspension to a restriction after one year by adhering to the conditions set forth in Section 5.1 above.11
+If this is your third DUI within ten years, you can usually continue driving without limitation if you get an IID installed in your car(s) for one year.
+Otherwise, the DMV will suspend your license for three years.
+You may be eligible to convert the suspension to a restriction after one year by adhering to the conditions set forth in Section 6.1 above.11

 6.4.
 Driver’s license suspension for fourth and subsequent DUI cases

-If this is your fourth or subsequent DUI within a ten-year period – which elevates it to a felony DUI–the DMV will suspend your license for four years if you lose your DMV DUI hearing.
-You may be eligible to convert the license suspension to a restriction after one year by adhering to the conditions set forth in Section 5.1 above.14
+Otherwise, the DMV will suspend your license for four years if you lose your DMV DUI hearing.
+You may be eligible to convert the license suspension to a restriction after one year by adhering to the conditions set forth in Section 6.1 above.14

 (Note that these penalties will vary quite a bit for drivers who hold commercial driver’s licenses.
 For information about these restrictions, please see our article on California DUI Law and Commercial Licenses.)